liftbridge-io/liftbridge/documentation/quick_start.md

 title: Quick Start
 ---

+## Binary from Source

-Liftbridge currently requires building and installing from source using [Go](https://golang.org/doc/install).
-This will not be required once a release is made which will provide binaries and container images, but in the meantime follow the below step to install.
+Getting a Liftbridge binary currently requires building and installing from source using [Go](https://golang.org/doc/install).
+This will not be required once a release is made which will provide pre-built binaries and container images, but in the meantime follow the below step to install.
+Alternatively, you can use the [development container](#docker-container) which runs an instance of Liftbridge and NATS inside a single Docker container.

 ```shell
 $ go get github.com/liftbridge-io/liftbridge